-Draft findings on problems with accessing technical information for new cars
+Findings on problems with accessing technical information for new cars

-- The nature of technical information to repair and service new cars is rapidly changing, with digital files and codes, and appropriate diagnostic tools, now often necessary to complete a car repair or service. - Independent repairers have continuing problems accessing technical information for new cars.
-Few car manufacturers provide equivalent access to the technical information provided to their authorised dealers and preferred repairer networks, and many provide very little or no information at all. - Independent repairers may be able to obtain technical information from sources other than the car manufacturer in Australia; however, the information is commonly incomplete, not applicable to Australian models, or offers no security of ongoing supply. - Car manufacturers may have legitimate concerns about the sharing of some securityrelated technical information to repair and service new cars.
-Regardless, in other jurisdictions this information and data is securely shared with independent repairers.
+- The nature of technical information to repair and service new cars is rapidly changing, with digital files and codes and appropriate diagnostic tools now often necessary to complete a car repair or service. - Independent repairers have continuing problems accessing technical information for new cars.
+Few car manufacturers provide equivalent access to the technical information provided to their authorised dealers and preferred repairer networks, and many provide very little or no information at all. - Independent repairers may be able to obtain technical information from sources other than the car manufacturer in Australia; however, the information is commonly incomplete, not applicable to Australian models, or offers no security of ongoing supply. - Car manufacturers have legitimate concerns about the sharing of some environmental, safety and security-related technical information to repair and service new cars.
+Regardless, in other jurisdictions this information and data is securely shared with vetted independent repairers, and subject to safeguards to enable it to be shared.
+Stakeholders provided limited information about whether the sharing of technical information in other jurisdictions has affected the rates of car thefts.